pacocp/blog/_posts/2022-06-22-the-no-buy-year.md

 I do not want to buy things that:
 - I already have something that does the job.
 - I do not want to upgrade the things that I have unless they are beyond repair.
-- Bargains just because it is a food opportunity to buy them.
+- Bargains just because it is a good opportunity to buy them.

 This will be my conditions to buy or not buy things.
 They are pretty vague, but that is how I feel now.